manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 Continued learning Javascript Data Structures moreover spent my entire day reading mdn docs also doing Freecodecamp's wonderful javascript data structures lessons.
 Today was fun and I can recognize that I'm progressing every day.

+### Day 31: December 4, 2019
+**Today's Progress**: Contd. learning Python.

+**What did I do?😃:**
+Again took a break from learning Javascript and continued learning python because I'm still not good with python as I'm with Javascript, so far these are my favorite programming languages.
+Happy Coding!